Anm714/Introduction-to-Github/intro to github.md

 **git rm "file name"** can be used to remove a file from local Git repository and then after committing and pushing the same, the file will be removed from the Git account.

 ### 1.2 Coursemates I shared the document with.
-I am sharing the file with Siddharth Tumre and Ravali Kuchibhotla.
+I shared the file with Siddharth Tumre and Ravali Kuchibhotla.

+### 1.3 What did we do together with the document after we shared it ?
+Initially we worked on three different markdown files and then we add each our files into the coursemates repository.

-### 1.3 How I shared the document with the other two students?
+### 1.4 How I shared the document with the other two students?
-I have asked them their git usernames and gave them the access to my current repository by Settings->Manage Access-> and adding their usernames.
+I asked them for their git usernames and gave them the access to my current repository by Settings->Manage Access-> and then adding their usernames for direct access.

+### 1.5 What did the three of you do with the document ?
+Initially we worked on three different markdown files and then we add each our files into the coursemates repository.
 After that I added my file to the repository of my coursemates by selecting upload files from the add file icon in the right top corner.
+We can also add to shared repositories by cloning and pushing the files with necessary changes.